Fort Lauderdale Wrongful Death Lawyer

 These facts or events do not stop a wrongful death case from occurring.
 A civil case can proceed separately from any criminal prosecution.
 If the driver is convicted of a crime, the plaintiff in a wrongful death case can use that fact as evidence of the defendant’s negligence, proving they were responsible for the death and liable to the surviving family members.

 If the driver is not charged or not convicted, this does not hurt the plaintiff’s wrongful death case.
 The weight of evidence required to prove a civil wrongful death case (the preponderance of the evidence) is much lower than the standard required to convict a person of a crime (guilty beyond a reasonable doubt).
 Because of this, you shouldn’t be dissuaded from filing a wrongful death lawsuit based on what does or does not occur on the criminal side of things.
-An experienced wrongful death attorney at Rosen Injury Law can evaluate your claim and let you know whether you have a case.
+An experienced wrongful death attorney at Rosen Injury Law, P.A. can evaluate your claim and let you know whether you have a case.
 Our Board-Certified civil trial specialist will prepare your case and negotiate a fair settlement with the insurance company or take your case to court for a substantial, favorable jury verdict.

 Help With Wrongful Death Claims in Fort Lauderdale

-If you have lost a beloved family member due to the negligent actions of another in a car accident, botched surgery or other fatal incident, call Rosen Injury Law in Fort Lauderdale at 954-787-1500 for a no-cost consultation.
+If you have lost a beloved family member due to the negligent actions of another in a car accident, botched surgery or other fatal incident, call Rosen Injury Law, P.A. in Fort Lauderdale at 954-787-1500 for a no-cost consultation.
 Our Fort Lauderdale wrongful death lawyers will help you find justice for your loved one and get you the financial help you need to make up for the loss and hurt inflicted on you.